OCamlPro/gnucobol/README.md

 ============

 GnuCOBOL uses other software packages, some of these are necessary, some optional.
-See DEPENDENCIES for a complete list.
+See DEPENDENCIES.md for a complete list.

 If building GnuCOBOL from source, you can choose which optional functionality to include via the configure script.
 When using